How much does it cost to stage a house in Toronto?

 For one thing, it all depends on exactly what is decided in the consultation with the professional home stager.
 For instance, some home sellers may only agree to certain parts of the house being staged, while others would want the entire property done.

 On average if someone only wants, for instance once room with a size of around 12 feet by 12 feet done, it may cost between $400 and $700, then around $500 to $600 a month to rent the staging materials each additional month the house doesn’t sell.
-Of course if the room is bigger, it will cost more than this amount, so you must speak with the particular home staging company you decide to use.
+Of course if the room is bigger, it will cost more than this amount.
+Also, if you are seeking luxury décor, this may change the price.
+It’s important to consult home staging companies prior.

 Occupied vs. Unoccupied home staging